Piotr Pytlakowski

-Piotr Pytlakowski (born 1951 in Warsaw) is a Polish journalist and screenwriter, from 1997 associated with the weekly "Polityka".
+Piotr Pytlakowski (25 November 1951 – 31 December 2024) was a Polish journalist and screenwriter, from 1997 associated with the weekly magazine Polityka.

-Biography
+Life and career

-He is the son of Jerzy Pytlakowski and Sabina née Wiernik (1918–1990).
+Piotr Pytlakowski was the son of Jerzy Pytlakowski and Sabina née Wiernik (1918–1990).
 His mother came from a Jewish family.

 He completed an extramural professional study of political science for journalist at the Institute of Journalism at the University of Warsaw.
-He worked, among others in "Gazeta Wyborcza", "Życie Warszawy", "Życie", and since 1997 he has been associated with the weekly "Polityka", where he handles with investigative journalism and criminal issues.
+He worked, among others in Gazeta Wyborcza, Życie Warszawy, Życie, and since 1997 he has been associated with the weekly Polityka, where he handled investigative journalism and criminal issues.

-He won the Grand Press laureate in the "investigative journalism" category in 1999.
+Pytlakowski won the Grand Press laureate in the "investigative journalism" category in 1999.

+Pytlakowski died on 31 December 2024, at the age of 73.